 |25 December 2011||Crew / Passenger Deaths|

-On December 25, 2010, while the ship was en-rote to homeport Charleston SC from Bahamas, a male passenger died of circulatory arrest (death from natural causes).
+On December 25, 2010, while the ship was en-route to homeport Charleston SC from the Bahamas, a male passenger died of circulatory arrest (death from natural causes).

 |15 October 2011||Structural and Technical Issues|

 On October 15, 2011, the ship’s SCC unit (speed control computer) malfunctioned and was replaced.
 After the unit's power supply replacement, the system continued to show insufficient power.
 The analysis showed that the new unit was causing the problem.
 The ship left Nassau Bahamas on 1 shaft.
 While en-route to homeport Charleston SC, a new power supply unit was installed and the system check of the SCC showed OK.